‘Historic moment for fans’: British football to get independent regulator

 “The new independent regulator of football will set the game on a sustainable footing, strengthening clubs and the entire football pyramid for generations.”

-Facing a possible reduction of its powers, the Premier League – the most-watched and most lucrative domestic league in the world – said it will study the bill and work closely with the government, having previously voiced concerns about how a regulator could potentially damage the league’s ability to attract investment.
+Facing a possible reduction of its powers, the Premier League – the most-watched and most lucrative domestic league in the world – said it would study the bill and work closely with the government, having previously voiced concerns about how a regulator could potentially damage the league’s ability to attract investment.

-“Mindful that the future growth of the Premier League is not guaranteed,” the competition said on Monday, “we remain concerned about any unintended consequences of legislation that could weaken the competitiveness and appeal of English football.”
+“Mindful that the future growth of the Premier League is not guaranteed,” the competition said on Monday, “we remain concerned about any unintended consequences of legislation that could weaken the competitiveness and appeal of English football”.

 The government announcement comes after the Premier League last week failed to agree a new financial settlement with the English Football League (EFL), which runs the professional game in lower tiers.